Camping At The Festival

 OPENING AND CLOSING TIMES:

-The EPIC/Festival camping areas will open to Season + Camping ticket holders at 9am Monday 6 April 2020.
+The Festival camping areas will open to Season + Camping ticket holders at 9:00am Monday 6 April 2020.

-There will be NO ACCESS into the site before this time.
+There will be NO ACCESS onto the site before this time.

 All campers must vacate the Festival site by this time unless the camper is a volunteer undertaking volunteer shifts for pack-down / clean up and is authorised to camp beyond this date.